Herb-AI/Herb.jl/CONTRIBUTING.md

 - **Documentation:** Please update or add documentation as necessary.
 Follow the Julia guidelines for [writing documentation](https://docs.julialang.org/en/v1/manual/documentation/#Writing-Documentation).
 - Please follow the [Julia style guide](https://docs.julialang.org/en/v1/manual/style-guide/).

+### Code changes to multiple sub-packages

+If the code you're developing requires changes to more than one Herb.jl sub-package, see [this description](https://github.com/Herb-AI/) on how to locally change to a specific version (branch) of a package.